 Finance and Administration

-The Vice President for Finance and Administration leads the division responsible for the university’s financial operations, planning, and administrative services.
-This includes long-range financial planning, budgeting, investment management, capital project finance, accounting and control, human resources, risk management, community affairs, physical plant, construction and renovation of facilities, purchasing, document and mail services, bookstore, dining, the Hamilton Initiative. and other miscellaneous auxiliary service enterprises.
+The Senior Vice President for Finance and Administration and Chief Investment Officer leads the division responsible for the university’s financial operations, planning, and administrative services.
+This includes long-range financial planning, budgeting, investment management, capital project finance, accounting and control, human resources, risk management, community affairs, physical plant, construction and renovation of facilities, purchasing, document and mail services, bookstore, dining, the Hamilton Initiative and other miscellaneous auxiliary service enterprises.

 The Office of Accounting and Control is responsible for receipt and disbursement of operating funds, payroll, student accounts, financial control systems, and grant, contract, and endowment accounting.